versusvirus-detect-the-undetected/dtu/README.md

-# Covid19Clue API v0.1 - DTU (detect the undetected)
+# Covid19Clue messaging API specification v0.1 - DTU (detect the undetected)

-Web-based application reconnect API data specification for covid19 diagnostic data.
-Enables to re-connect all kinds of third-party apps safely to exchange real-time diagnostic data as messages, as well as allowing to officially authorize and authenticate them as trusted apps by the national and international public health offices such as e.g. the Swiss Federal Public Health Office or the WHO.
+Application reconnect messaging API specification for covid19 diagnostic data.
+Enables to re-connect all kinds of third-party apps safely to exchange real-time diagnostic data as messages.
+Moreover, this messaging API specification defines also the messages allowing to officially authorize and authenticate a wide range of reconnected covid19 apps as trusted apps.
+This can  be achieved by national and international official public health organizations such as e.g. the Swiss Federal Public Health Office or the World Health Organization.

 ## 1 API usage scenarios and basic use cases description